WiseAndy/sandbachhockeyclub.co.uk/README.md

-# jekyll-base
+# sandbachhockey.co.uk

-Fresh Jekyll install from running "jekyll new ..."
+Built using Jekyll and NetlifyCMS.